Vincenth421/CS-Interview-Prep/README.md

 * Common DP problems: Knapsack and Longest Increasing Subsequence.
 * Other good Leetcode interview questions.

+## Makefile
+Makefiles are included within each language subdirectory.
+Running ```make``` creates an `out/` directory, compiles all files within the directory, and runs the main executable.

 I use reference material from the book *Algorithms* by S. Dasgupta, C.H.
 Papadimitriou, and U.V.
 Vazirani; GeeksforGeeks.org; *Cracking the Coding Interview* by Gayle Laakmann McDowell; and Leetcode.com